Overview and FAQs of the Calgary Basketball Academy

 Some of the top factors when selecting a basketball club are:

 Keeping these factors in mind, the Calgary Basketball Academy (CBA) has put together some information for families to help make the right decisions for their sons and daughters.

 100% of fees paid go to the team that the participating child plays on -CBA is proud of the fact that 100% of the fees that parents and guardians pay are invested in the teams that that their child plays on.
 No fees go towards funding other teams.
 As well, CBA does not provide free access to some players while requiring others to pay for their participation.
 The club does have a program designed to support players who cannot afford the cost of fees, but 100% of this funding support comes from third party sources and not from the fees from other teams.
 In addition, team budgets are accessible to any parents.
 CBA prides itself on being fully financially transparent with spring team budgets.
 This includes gym rentals, clothing costs, tournament fees, insurance, administration, website, teamsnap, league fees and coaches honorariums.

-The fee to play CBA is $1200.00 + GST*.
-This fee has remained flat for three years.
-Players and teams receive the following:
+The fee to play CBA Spring 2021 is $700.00 + GST*.
+This fee has been lowered due to Covid restrictions.

 CBA offers tremendous value to participating families.
 Along with full transparency of the team budgets, CBA is able to leverage better prices on gymnasium usage, clothing and other costs that occur to run a team due to the size of the club.
 In addition, no one from CBA takes a salary, so there is no over-head for employees, offices or other types of equipment.